cdrummey216/whoami/idenityequations.md

 # Concepts

+The famous foundation of knowledge from Descartes, _cogito ergo sum_ or "I think, therefore I am", reveals that "I am" because "I" think, which is an _internal process_ carried out _by the self_.
+What this means is that the cogito, as it is often referred, proves that the self ("I") is cognizant due to the fact that the self is able _to think_ and therefore, the self must exist.
+However, it has no affirmations on the existence of another "I" apart from the one that is actively thinking, or whether reality exists prior to "I" thinks.
+So, what is _my_ self?
+How is it externalized in reality from _my_ self?
+Can I identify my self and the self of another in reality?
+How?

 **Who am I?: A Question**

 "Who am I?" is a question with a variable answer, or, a question that can be satisifed by an inumerable count of distinct answers.